Axiomatic Characterization of PageRank: Axioms for PageRank

 and $F_u(G,\bs) + F_w(G,\bs) = F_w\big(R_{u \rightarrow w}(G, \bs) \big)$, where $R_{u \rightarrow w}(G,\bs) = \big( \big( V \setminus \{u\} , E - \Gamma^+_u(G)-\Gamma^-_u(G) \sqcup \lBrace (v,w) : (v,u) \in \Gamma^-_u(G) \land v \neq u \rBrace \big), b' \big)$, where $\bs'(w) = \bs(u) + \bs(w)$ and $\bs'(v) = \bs(v)$ for every $v \in V \setminus \{u,w\}$. } \item \textit{\textbf{Baseline} (the centrality of an isolated node is equal to its weight): For every graph $G = (V,E)$, node weights $\bs$ and isolated node $v \in V$ it holds that $F_v(G, \bs) = \bs(v)$. } \end{itemize}

 The first five axioms are \emph{invariance axioms}.
 Each invariance axiom is characterized by a graph operation, additional conditions on a graph and a set of nodes; given this, the axiom states that if the conditions are satisfied, then the graph operation does not affect the centrality of nodes in question.
 Each axiom is named after the graph operation it considers.
 Node Deletion and Edge Deletion concerns removing an isolated node or an outgoing edge of a node which is not a predecessor.
 Edge Multiplication and Edge Swap focus on edge modifications: the former axiom considers replacing each outgoing edge of one node by multiple copies; the later one concerns swapping the ends of outgoing edges of two nodes with the same centrality and out-degree.
 Finally, Node Redirect, considers removing a node from the graph and rewiring its incoming edges to its out-twin, i.e., a node with the same outgoing edges.
 This operation is called a \emph{redirecting}.
+Here, the axiom states not only that this operation does not affect centralities of other nodes, but also that the total centrality of both out-twins remain unchanged.
 We illustrate all invariance axioms on Fig.~\ref{figure:axioms}.

 The invariance axioms characterize PageRank up to a scalar multiplication, i.e., they are satisfied not only by PageRank, but also by PageRank multiplied by some constant.
 In order to uniquely characterize PageRank, the last, sixth axiom called Baseline specifies the centrality of an isolated node.
 The following theorem presents our main result.